metio/terraform-provider-git/CONTRIBUTING.md

 # Contributor Guide

 Thank you so much for helping out!
-This project uses a [DCO](https://developercertificate.org/) to verify that each change is acceptable.
+This project uses a [DCO](https://developercertificate.org/) to verify that each change is legally acceptable.
 Its text is as follows:

 ```
 By making a contribution to this project, I certify that: